forlogos/WP-Spreadsheet-Paste/readme.txt

 License: GPLv3
 License URI: http://www.gnu.org/licenses/gpl-3.0.html

-A simple block to display data pasted from a spreadsheet
+A simple block to display data pasted from a spreadsheet.

 == Description ==

 Copy cells directly from a spreadsheet (such as Google Sheets or Libreoffice Calc) and paste into this block.
-Spreadsheet cells will be display and formatted properly.
+Spreadsheet cells will be displayed and formatted properly.

 == Installation ==

-= Installation =

 Install and activate using the built-in WordPress plugin installer.